-2. In the event of partial occupational disability (35-80%), employees who are entitled to benefits under the Return to Work (Partially Disabled Persons) Regulations (WGA) will, after the start date of these WGA benefits, be entitled to supplementation up to 70% of the capped monthly salary they last earned when the occupational disability started, until they reach the statutory retirement age, which has been capped at 68.
-If the activities carried out by these employees are such that they can sufficiently utilise their remaining earning capacity (i.e. for at least 50%), the employees will, after the start date of these WGA benefits, be entitled to supplementation up to 75% of the capped monthly salary they last earned when the occupational disability started, until they reach the statutory retirement age, which has been capped at 68.
+2. In the event of partial occupational disability (35-80%), employees who are entitled to benefits under the Return to Work (Partially Disabled Persons) Regulations (WGA) will, after the start date of these WGA benefits, be entitled to supplementation up to 70% of the capped monthly salary they last earned when the occupational disability started, until they reach the statutory retirement age.
+If the activities carried out by these employees are such that they can sufficiently utilise their remaining earning capacity (i.e. for at least 50%), the employees will, after the start date of these WGA benefits, be entitled to supplementation up to 75% of the capped monthly salary they last earned when the occupational disability started, until they reach the statutory retirement age.